-If you manage a WordPress site, you probably encountered, for at least one time, the WordPress HTTP 500 Internal Server Error.
-It’s one of the most frequent WordPress errors that makes many beginners and advanced users alike, to panic.
-But, there is no a real need to be in hysteria, it’s solvable.
+If you manage a WordPress site, be it a blog, up and running online shop, or a site you build with Elementor, you probably encountered, for at least one time, the WordPress HTTP 500 Internal Server Error.
+It’s one of the most frequent WordPress errors that makes many beginners and advanced users alike panic.
+But, there is no real need to be hysteria, it’s solvable.

 Why does Internal Server Error happen in WordPress?